shakevv/Devops/README.md

 ### Containerization (docker-img-test-and-report, docker-build-and-push-img jobs)
 - Create test image for the Python application in the src/ directory.
 We have a Dockerfile and use ubuntu as a base image
-- Scan the built Docker image with `Trivy`
+- Scan the built Docker image with `trivy`
 - Upload scan report to Github
 - Stop pipeline if high severity problems are found
 - Create test container from the image